Women of color in the workplace: The persistent obstacles and how you can rise to meet them

 "If I was holding a workshop session, I would have [an employer] sit down and brainstorm as many statements as they could,” Dr. Wang told ScienceDaily.
 “I would have them think about things they have observed and experienced and what they would consider uncivil.”

 Setting policies is nice, but you need to ensure that you enforce them.
-Once you decide on the process for handling grievances, follow through on investigations and consequences.
+Once you decide on the process for handling grievances, follow through on investigations and consequences to make progress toward gender equality.

 Also, conduct a pay audit to determine if there are women of color on your team who are getting paid less than your male employees with the same capabilities.
+For example, if you see a pattern that senior-level women of color continue to be paid less than men, this is your clue to dig deeper.
+Is the pay gap reasonable or are there biases women in leadership are experiencing?
 If you find an unfair wage gap, correct it.

 Actively recruit women of color to your organization.

 Women of color in the workplace face a myriad of challenges that white men do not.
 Because of this, it can be harder for them to get noticed.
-It can be harder for women of color to even pursue their dream career because, as we saw earlier, microaggressions in college can discourage them from pursuing STEM.
+It can be harder for women of color to even pursue their dream careers because, as we saw earlier, microaggressions in college can limit their career development and discourage them from pursuing STEM.

 That’s why it’s essential to actively recruit women of color.
 Now, this does not mean hiring a woman of color simply because she is a woman of color (AKA a “token hire”)—but because of all the talent and experience she has to bring that often gets overlooked.